Ozurgeti: Notable structures

 An ancient Byzantine-era bathhouse was recently discovered in central Ozurgeti and the ruins are under excavation.
 It is a two storey-structure.
-The lower, subterranean floor was the fire chamber which heated an upper floor that containing public baths.
+The lower, subterranean floor was the fire chamber which heated an upper floor that contained public baths.

 Gurieli Palace, constructed in 1873, is also near the city center.
 It currently serves as the seat of the Shemokmedi Orthodox Bishopric.

 Education

 The first school in the city was established on February 21, 1850.
 At various times, Simon Gugunava, Niko Mari, and Ekvtime Takaishvili attended the school.
-On July 1, 1874 the school came under municipal administration.
+On July 1, 1874, the school came under municipal administration.
 Interest in education and literacy was increasing at this time.
 Due to widespread political activism among the student population, the school was briefly closed on the order of the Transcaucasia Governorate near the end of the 19th century.

 In the beginning of the 20th century, Constantine Leselidze and Porfiry Chanchibadze also attended the school.
 In 1918, the city school introduced elementary-level education.
 In 1922, due to increasing attendance, a new school, thereafter called School #2, was opened.
 Both schools offered education to the 7th grade.

 There are now five public schools, two parochial schools, nine kindergartens, and one art school in Ozurgeti.
 As of 2010, the total number of students enrolled in primary and secondary schools was roughly 2,850, and there were 236 teachers.
 There is also a vocational college with some 500 students and 30 instructors.